10 Big TV Shows Netflix Rescued From Cancellation

 Manifest

 After a massive cliffhanger at the end of its third season, NBC cancelled the mystery-box drama, leaving fans devastated.
-A massive fan campaign, fueled by the show's incredible popularity once it hit Netflix, dominated social media.
-In a move that proved they were listening, Netflix reversed the cancellation and greenlit a fourth, super-sized, final season to give the show and its fans the proper ending they deserved.
+A massive fan campaign fueled by the show’s incredible popularity once it hit Netflix dominated social media.
+In a move that proved they were listening, Netflix reversed the cancellation and greenlit a fourth, super-sized final season, giving the show and its fans the proper ending they deserved.

 Arrested Development

-A critical masterpiece that was "never" a ratings hit, Arrested Development was famously cancelled by Fox in 2006.
+A critical masterpiece that was never a ratings hit, Arrested Development was famously cancelled by Fox in 2006.
 Fans and critics mourned its loss for years.
 In 2013, seven years after its cancellation, Netflix did the unthinkable and resurrected the entire original cast for a fourth season.
-This was one of the first, high-profile "saves" of the streaming era, proving that a cult following could be enough.
+This became one of the first high-profile “saves” of the streaming era, proving that a passionate cult following could make all the difference.

 Longmire

-Despite having very high viewership, A&E cancelled the modern western-crime-drama after three seasons, reportedly to make room for cheaper, internally-owned shows.
-The show's loyal fanbase (the "Longmire Posse") was furious.
-Netflix saw the passionate, underserved audience and picked up the series, producing three more full seasons (Seasons 4-6) and giving the story a satisfying conclusion.
+Despite strong viewership, A&E cancelled the modern western-crime drama Longmire after three seasons, reportedly to make room for cheaper, internally owned shows.
+The show’s loyal fanbase—the “Longmire Posse”—was furious.
+Netflix saw the passionate, underserved audience and picked up the series, producing three more full seasons (Seasons 4–6) and giving the story a satisfying conclusion.

 The Killing

-The Killing has survived the axe, not once but twice.
-AMC was really not interested in continuing with the show even after three seasons of obstacle filled runs.
-Netflix, which had seen strong streaming numbers for the show, stepped in after the second cancellation and produced a fourth and final mini-season to officially wrap up the grim, rain-soaked mystery of detectives Linden and Holder.
+The Killing survived the axe not once, but twice.
+AMC was reluctant to continue the show even after three obstacle-filled seasons.
+Netflix, which had seen strong streaming numbers, stepped in after the second cancellation and produced a fourth and final mini-season to officially wrap up the grim, rain-soaked mystery of detectives Linden and Holder.

 Designated Survivor

 The high-concept political thriller starring Kiefer Sutherland was a big hit for ABC, but its ratings slowly declined.
-After two seasons, ABC cancelled the series, leaving a major cliffhanger.
+After two seasons, ABC cancelled the series, leaving fans with a major cliffhanger.
 Netflix, which held the international streaming rights, saw its global popularity and ordered a third season.
-The Netflix season was edgier, more serialized, and gave the story a (now final) conclusion.
+The Netflix version was edgier, more serialized, and gave the story a (now final) conclusion.

 Star Wars: The Clone Wars